greymistcube/homeauto/homeauto/README.md

 Finally, for automated script executions, the following is added to the `crontab` of the user.
-Additionally, to have access to other global custom scripts, `/usr/local/bin` is also set.
+Additionally, to have access to other global custom scripts, `/usr/local/bin` is also set to path.

 ```
 PATH=/usr/bin:/bin:/usr/local/bin